dynamsoft-docs/barcode-reader-docs/performance/accuracy.md

 ### Skip Error-Prone Barcode

 You might still get results from badly printed barcodes or blurry images.
-If accuracy is on the first priority, you make the following parameter configurations to skip the error-prone barcodes.
+If **Accuracy** is on the first priority, you make the following parameter configurations to skip the error-prone barcodes.

 **Skip Small-Module Barcodes**

-The smaller the module size of the barcodes, the lower accuracy of the results.
+The smaller the module size of the barcodes, the lower **Accuracy** of the results.
 You can use the `FormatSpecificant` parameter `ModuleSizeRangeArray` to specify the minimum acceptable module size of the barcodes.
 You can also increase the `scaleDownThreshold` value to ensure the barcodes are not shrunk too small.

 **Skip Blurry Barcodes**

 `DeblurModes` is the parameter that controls the ability to decode blurry barcodes.
 There are multiple modes available under the index of `DeblurModes`.
 The more modes you enable, the more effort the library will spend to decode images.
 However, the blurry images are error-prone.
-Therefore, the risk of misreading is increased at the same time when the read rate on blurry images is improved.
+Therefore, the risk of misreading is increased at the same time when the **Read Rate** on blurry images is improved.

 When decoding on image:

-- enable high-level accuracy settings via other parameters when the deblur level is high.
+- enable high-level **Accuracy** settings via other parameters when the deblur level is high.

 When decoding on video streaming: